Joaquín Ibáñez, 3rd Baron de Eroles: 1812

 At the combat of Villaseca (18 January 1812) Eroles, at the head of over 3,000 somatenes, ambushed a column of French troops in the village of Vila-seca, Tarragona, taking 600–800 prisoners from General Lafosse’s column, the French general himself only managing to escape with twenty-two of his dragoons /thirty cuirassiers of his escort.
 Lafosse, the French governor of Tortosa, had been on his way to relieve Tarragona with an infantry battalion and a troop of dragoons, when he was surprised by Eroles.
-The following day, Lafosse reurned to the village with as many men from the Tarragona garrison as could be spared, but was too late to reverse his defeat.
+The following day, Lafosse returned to the village with as many men from the Tarragona garrison as could be spared, but was too late to reverse his defeat.

 British Commodore Edward Codrington, then commanding a Royal Navy squadron in the Mediterranean Sea charged with harrying French shipping, was present at the combat, having come on shore to confer with Eroles, with whom he often collaborated, regarding an action against Tarragona.
 Eroles's men also managed to free two Royal Navy captains who had been taken prisoner the previous day by Lafosse's men after having landed at Cape Salou.

-The following month, Eroles fought at Altafulla (20 February) and in March, at the defence of Roda de Isábena, Aragón (5 March), where he repelled three attacks by Marshal Suchet’s troops, which outnumbered his own troops by three; Suchet’s army lost a general, more than forty officers and hundreds of soldiers.
+The following month, Eroles fought at Altafulla (20 February) and in March, at the defence of Roda de Isábena, Aragón (5 March), where he repelled three attacks by Marshal Suchet’s troops, which outnumbered his own troops by three; Suchet's army lost a general, more than forty officers and hundreds of soldiers.

 With only 1,500 troops, Eroles was able to hold the Aragon front for a month and a half against Saverdi's six thousand troops, repelling him again at La Puebla de Segur (18 April).

 On 15 July 1812, he participated in preparing the explosion that partially destroyed the castle at Lérida.

 Eroles was then sent to the Balearic Islands to co-ordinate with the British squadron its expedition to Sicily.
 However, the defeat at Castalla made him return to the mainland at Alicante, where he was able to join the Army of Catalonia at the end of August 1812.

 At Vasellana (20 September) he repelled a French division.
 He took the bridge at Tarragona (2 October); at Arbeca y Almillons he captured a whole French column from Lérida.

-Around that time Eroles was able to double his forces, reorganising them at Reus; he then supported the retreat at San Martín de Pons (13 November); he later defeated Martin’s division, forcing him the abandon the field at Tarragona, and surprising him at Villafranca del Panadés (2 December 1812), forcing him to flee towards Barcelona.
+Around that time Eroles was able to double his forces, reorganising them at Reus; he then supported the retreat at San Martín de Pons (13 November); he later defeated Martin's division, forcing him the abandon the field at Tarragona, and surprising him at Villafranca del Panadés (2 December 1812), forcing him to flee towards Barcelona.
 At Tarragona, Eroles prevented the French garrison from leaving the city (11 December); that same day, he carried out a successful attack on the castle at Coll de Balaguer, capturing it.